Binary response model with many weak instruments: The Model

-The model above is similar to the standard endogenous binary response model considered by, e.g., \cite{rivers1988limited}, \cite{Rothe2009}, and \cite{Blundell_Powell2004}, other than that a general class of random variables, such as a function-valued random variable, can be considered as $Z_i (=Z(x_i, t))$.
-The instrument $Z_i$ is a realized function of a $d_x$-dimensional exogenous variable $x_i$ and a deterministic index $t$.
-While the index is crucial for discussing technical details of $Z_i$ in the general case, we will temporarily set it aside to focus on the core aspects of the model.
-The mathematical details on the index $t$ will be explained in Section~\ref{sec:inst}.
-Instead, by using illustrative examples, we note that our setup can accommodate various types of instruments suitable for practical use.
-First, if $x_i =(x_{1i}, \ldots, x_{d_z i})$, then $Z_i $ may be given by $ x_i$, a standard $d_z$-dimensional vector of different instruments (see, e.g., Examples~\ref{example2} and~\ref{example}).
-If $x_i$ is a scalar, we may consider $(1, x_i ,x_i^2,\ldots, x_i^K)'$ as $Z_i$ and, if so, our first-stage estimator can be understood as a nonparametric estimator of $\mathbb E [Y_{2i} | x_i ] $ in some cases, see \citet[Section 2.3]{Carrasco2012} and \cite{Antoine2014}.
-Lastly, as a more general case, the realized instrument $Z_i$ itself can be a function-valued random variable discussed in the recent articles such as \cite{Carrasco2012}, \cite{Florence2015} and \cite{Benatia2017}.
-Examples of function-valued random variables include (but are not limited to) the density of $x_i$, continumm of moments of $x_i$ (e.g., \citealp{Carrasco2012}), rainfall growth curve in Example~\ref{example:miguel} and skill-specific share of immigrants (see, e.g., \citealp{seong2021}).
+The above model is similar to the standard endogenous binary response model considered by e.g., \cite{rivers1988limited}, \cite{Rothe2009}, and \cite{Blundell_Powell2004}, except that it allows for a general class of random variables, such as a function-valued random variable, to be considered as the instrument.
+The technical details of $Z_i$ for the general case will be discussed in Section~\ref{sec:inst}.
+Instead, in this section, we provide examples of various types of instruments that can be considered in our setting.
+First, if $x_i =(x_{1i}, \ldots, x_{d_x i})'$, then $Z_i $ may be given by $ x_i$, a standard $d_x$-dimensional vector of different instruments (see, e.g., Examples~\ref{example2} and~\ref{example}).
+If $x_i$ is a scalar, we may let $Z_i$ be $(1, x_i ,x_i^2,\ldots, x_i^K)'$.
+If so, our first-stage estimator can be understood as a non-parametric estimator of $\mathbb E [Y_{2i} | x_i ] $ in some cases, see \citet[Section 2.3]{Carrasco2012} and \cite{Antoine2014}.
+Lastly, in Section~\ref{sec:general}, we allow for a function-valued random variable to be considered as the instrument $Z_i$, as discussed in recent articles including \cite{Carrasco2012}, \cite{Florence2015} and \cite{Benatia2017}.
+Examples of function-valued random variables include (but are not limited to) the density of $x_i$, the continuum of moments of $x_i$ (\citealp{Carrasco2012}), the rainfall growth curve (Example~\ref{example:miguel}), and the skill-specific share of immigrants (\citealp{seong2021}).

+The potential weakness of instruments is characterized by the first-stage parameter $\Pi_n$, whose magnitude may depend on $n$.
+This will be further detailed in Assumption~\ref{ass1:finite}.
+A similar setting in linear models can be found in \cite{Chao2005}, \cite{Hansen2014}, and \cite{Carrasco2015}, among many others.
+The parameter $\Pi_n$ will be represented by a matrix or a linear operator with rank $d_e$, depending on the instrumental variable used in the analysis.
+That is, regardless of the dimension of $Z_i$, $\Pi_n Z_i$ is a $d_e$-dimensional vector that combines information from the instrumental variable of a large, and possibly infinite, dimension.
+This will be further detailed in Section~\ref{sec:est}.